 - School Counselor or Psychologist: Working in elementary schools, counselors and psychologists can diagnose learning disabilities or cognitive, emotional or behavioral problems in young students.
 Together with parents, the counselors and psychologists can design and implement behavior modification programs for students.

-Pursing a career in early childhood education can lead you to work in various types of workplaces.
+Pursuing a career in early childhood education can lead you to work in various types of workplaces.
 Commonly, early childhood educators will work within a school setting but can work from care centers or private residences.
 Listed below are potential workplaces for early childhood education professionals.

 - Public Schools